-- 4. How is the number of pattern blocks needed to cover the same shape related to the size of the pattern block?

-As the Size of the pattern block gets bigger, the number of pattern blocks it takes to cover the Same shape gets Smaller. - Use square pattern blocks to cover the rectangle below.
+NTS COMMON CORE MATHEMATICS CORRICULUM Lesson 1 Problem Set 3-4 4.
+How is the number of pattern blocks needed to cover the same shape related to the size of the pattern blocks?
+As the Size of the pattern block gets bigger, the number of pattern blocks if takes to cover the same shape gets smaller.
+Use square pattern blocks to cover the rectangle below.
 Draw lines to show where the squares meet.
 Then write how many square pattern blocks it takes to cover the rectangle.

-squares

-Use trapezoid pattern blocks to cover the rectangle in Problem 5.
+6. Use trapezoid pattern blocks to cover the rectangle in Problem 5.
 Can you use trapezoid pattern blocks to measure the area of this rectangle?
 Explain your answer.

-No, you can't use the trapezoid pattern blocks to measure the area of this rectangle because there are gaps between the trapezoids.
-When you measure area, you can't have gaps.
+No, You can't use the trapezoid pattern blocks to measure the area of this rectangle loccause there are gaps between the trapezoids.
+When You measure area, you can't have gaps.
+COMMON Leason 11 Understand area as an attribute of plane figures.
+Onder: 7/54/14 engage ny 4.A.9

+Name Date Name Date